beetrootpaul/dart-07/README.md

   across loaded carts).
 Moreover, I implemented this in a way which allows me to use same codebase to load both locally developed carts as well as those published to [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?cat=7&carts_tab=1#mode=carts&sub=2).
+- **missions defined as a map** – level shape and enemy pattern are defined as sprites in a PICO-8 map, but in a simplified form (in order to fit all needed data there).
+Dedicated piece of code is responsible for translating sprites from map into a mission gameplay, including proper placement of edge land/structure tiles.
 - **circular clipping**: during shockwave a ring of inverted colors propagates from the player.
 To achieve that I had to learn how to implement [circular clipping masks](https://www.lexaloffle.com/bbs/?tid=46286) in a CPU-performant way.
 - **dithered fade-in/out transition**: basically a set of rectangles filled